sweet12prof/MIPS-32/PP/ReadMe.md

 as a result of a mispredicted branch.
 * The CPI of a pipeline is effectively defined by the equation CPI = Ideal CPI + branch hazards + Control Hazards.
 * CPI is generally <= 1
-* The design adopts a subset(15 instructions) of the MIPS ISA
+* The design adopts a subset(15 instructions) of the MIPS ISA and an extra instruction to halkt the CPU(For debug on FPGA)
 * It consists of 32 registers and utilizes all of the addressing modes featurd by the ISA

 ### Instructions